 If the previous types of IBS do not sound quite like you, then you might be struggling with IBS-U (Undefined or Unclassified).
 This form of IBS is characterised by a stool consistency that doesn't fit into the other categories.Sufferers may experience both loose, watery stools and harder stools, but both less than 25% of the time.
-This IBS type tends to be less common than the others but has similar causes, including diet, reduced gut motility, increased gastrointestinal sensitivity, or an imbalance of bacteria in the gut and bowels.
+This IBS type tends to be less common than the others but has similar causes, including diet or an imbalance of bacteria in the gut and bowels.
 There is also evidence to suggest a gut-brain connection17.

 Approximately one in ten people who suffer from IBS believe their symptoms began with an upset stomach.
 Serious infections such as gastroenteritis or parasitic infections are more likely to cause this sort of IBS18.
 It seems that there are a couple of risk factors for developing post-infectious IBS, including the duration of the illness, whether you are a smoker, female, suffer from depression, or experienced any adverse life events three months previously19.

 People with all forms of IBS may also suffer from occasional bloating.
-It can be aggravated by factors such as stress or eating particular foods23, for example, gluten- or dairy-containing foods.
-However, as mentioned, many different high-quality probiotic strains have been shown to alleviate and prevent pain and bloating, including Lactobacillus acidophilus NCFM®, Bifidobacterium lactis Bi-07® 15 and Bifidobacterium infantis 356248.
-Strains like Lactococcus casei Rosell-1058 aid the digestion of food by producing enzymes to break down starch and lactose.
+It can be aggravated by factors such as stress or eating particular foods which challenge the digestive system23, for example, gluten- or dairy-containing foods.
+However, as mentioned, many different high-quality probiotic strains have been shown to alleviate and prevent pain and IBS bloating, including Lactobacillus acidophilus NCFM®, Bifidobacterium lactis Bi-07® 15 and Bifidobacterium infantis 356248.
+Strains like Lactococcus casei Rosell-1058 assist with the digestion of problem foods by producing enzymes which break down starch and lactose.
 Learn more by reading: Probiotics for bloating.

-Learn more about prebiotics by reading: What are prebiotics?
+Learn more about prebiotics, prebiotic foods, and the FODMAP diet by reading: What are prebiotics?

 The NHS includes the use of probiotics as part of tips recommended to help relieve IBS symptoms23,31.